-The riverside area contained a dry dock area.
+The riverside area contained an historic dry dock area which was used for the maintenance of River and Canal barges.
 This area was renovated and cleaned down.
 It now remains for a new set of lock gates and drainage system to be installed by Waterways Ireland.

 The park will offer a contrasting range of experiences are offered to the user; from intimate spaces with fascinating and unusual planting to open riverside walks; contemporary urban space to parkland.

 This park design addresses the history of Carlow through abstract symbolism in the shape of the motte form in the parkland area.
 The park also looks to the future: it will become a node within the town and a focus for Carlow town as it moves into the 21st century with a rapidly expanding population and bright economic future.